avwx-rest/avwx-engine/docs/util/station.md

 This module contains station/airport dataclasses and search functions.

-For the purposes of AVWX, a station is any location that might produce a METAR report.
+For the purposes of AVWX, a station is any location that has an ICAO identification code.
 These are usually airports, but smaller locations might not generate certain report types or defer to larger stations nearby.
 For example, small airports with an AWOS system might not send the report to NOAA.
 They also include remote weather observation stations not associated with airports.

 ## class avwx.Station